ShubhamChouksey123/quiz-website/docs/project-info.md

 ## TODO

+* Database for storing the resume send information
+* creating our own client-id and secret key
 * Add category to be added in database and in Java entity class.
 * Contact page making the success modal clear after 30 seconds.
 * Random questions from the database.
 * About Page: content